Reflexive verbs

 Reflexive pronouns are used:

-– when the speaker or writer is referring to an action that he or she has caused to happen and of which he or she is also the object.
+– When the speaker or writer refers to an action they have caused to happen and are also the object of.

 • I cut myself with the carving knife.